Method of evolving junction on optimal path planning in flow fields: Problem Statement

 letting $\gamma(t)$ be a continuous path with $\gamma(0)=x_0$, $\gamma(T)=x_f$ and $\dot{\gamma}(t)=u+v$.
-In this paper, we discuss the problem with the cost function specifically being the total traveling time, that is $L(x,v)=1$ and the kinetic energy combining a constant running cost, in which case $L(x,v)=\|v\|^2+C$ where $C\|u(x)\|\neq0$ for all $x\in\Omega$ because of technical issues which will be discussed in Section \ref{completeness_energy}.
+In this paper, we discuss the problem with the cost function specifically being the total travel time, that is $L(x,v)=1$ and the kinetic energy combining a constant running cost, in which case $L(x,v)=\|v\|^2+C$ where $C$ and $\|v\|$ are not simultaneously $0$ for all $x\in\Omega$ because of technical issues which will be discussed in Section \ref{completeness_energy}.
 Our goal is to find the optimal control function $v(t)$ with minimum cost, and can be expressed as the following problem:

-In the next section, we will discuss our method in detail whose idea is to seek a way to change the infinite dimensional optimal control problem into a finite dimensional optimization problem.
+In the next section, we will concretely discuss our method, the idea of which is to seek a way to change the infinite dimensional optimal control problem into a finite dimensional optimization problem.